ingonyama-zk/developer-docs/docs/icicle/supporting-additional-curves.md

 :::note

 Supporting additional curves is still a work in progress and is bound to change in the future.
-Currently, the process is very manual; however, we are going to automate the majority of it in future releases.
+Currently, the process is very manual but plan to automate the majority of it in future releases.

 :::